rose-coste/whitepapers/state_of_union_containers_pt1.md

     scheduling an health metrics.
 It’s also early in its development, and this could possibly accelerate with time.

--   Mesos is the front-­‐runner with some heavy names utilizing it today in their infrastructure.
+-   Mesos is the front-runner with some heavy names utilizing it today in their infrastructure.
 Also, Mesosphere, the company that is commercializing Mesos and is separate entity from Apache (the developer of Mesos) has currently started work on a Mesos